 If your output transformer is made for 6L6 or EL34 power tubes you would do the opposite.
 When using 6V6 tubes and a 16 ohm speaker you would use the 8 ohm speaker tap.
 When using an 8 ohm speaker you would need to use a 4 ohm speaker tap.

-Jumper soldered between pins 1 and 8 to tie EL34 and KTxx suppressor grid to the cathode.
-The jumper has no effect on 6L6 or 6V6 tubes.
+Jumper soldered between pins 1 and 8 to tie EL34 suppressor grid to the cathode.
+The jumper has no effect on 6L6, 6V6 or KTxx tubes.

 Switchable Bias: Fixed Bias / Cathode Bias

 The 5E3 uses two 6V6GT tubes and a cathode resistor to bias the power tubes.
 I installed a 2-way toggle switch on my 5E3 to flip between fixed and cathode bias.
 It already had the Proluxe mod which features these upgrades: power transformer with 50 volt fixed bias output, a 35 watt output transformer, 6L6 power tubes, bigger filter caps and a fixed bias circuit.